Skip to content

 • CWIFI-9216 Client Vendor filter not working as expected when more than 8 characters are used to filter

-• CWIFI-9080 clients are unable to access the internet when static vlan is changed in Guest NAT SSID
+• CWIFI-9080 Clients are unable to access the internet when static vlan is changed in Guest NAT SSID

 • CWIFI-8958 AP Name and Serial Number Overlap on Access Points Page when AP’s name is longer.